-Purchase money mortgages are likely to see an increase in volume resulting from unassuming increases in home prices as well as home sales.
+Purchase money mortgages are likely to see an increase in volume resulting from, increases in home prices as well as home sales.

-Inventory problems will remain a hindrance, but it is noted that it appears inventory is closing on the current level of demand.
+Inventory problems will remain a hindrance, but it appears inventory is closing on the current level of demand.
 The bottom-line: Freddie Mac predicts new and existing home sales to increase by approximately two percent in 2018.

 The reality is that the mortgage market has been shifting imperceptibly towards a market dominated by purchase money mortgages.
 The forecast from Freddie Mac expects the portion of the mortgage market for refinances to decrease to about 25%.